WolframResearch/LibraryLinkUtilities/docs/modules/containers.rst

 All of the above are described in the `LibraryLink documentation <https://reference.wolfram.com/language/LibraryLink/tutorial/InteractionWithWolframLanguage.html#97446640>`_.

-In plain LibraryLink, the choice you make is reflected only in the Wolfram Language code where `LibraryFunctionLoad` specifies the list of parameters for the library function.
+In plain LibraryLink, the choice you make is reflected only in the Wolfram Language code where LibraryFunctionLoad specifies the list of parameters for the library function.
 There is no way to query the WolframLibraryData or MArgument about the passing modes of function arguments from within C++ code.
-Therefore, the programmer must remember the passing mode for each argument and then ensure the correct action is taken (releasing/not releasing memory depending on the combination of passing mode and whether the container has been returned from the library function as result to Wolfram Language).
+Therefore, the programmer must remember the passing mode for each argument and then ensure the correct action is taken (releasing/not releasing memory depending on the combination of passing mode and whether the container has been returned from the library function to the Wolfram Language).
 This design is far from perfect because manual resource management often leads to bugs and leaks.

-As a remedy for this flaw in LibraryLink, LLU encodes the passing mode in a form of template parameter for each container wrapper.
-It makes sense because passing mode is known at compile time and cannot be changed throughout the life of container.
+LLU, on the other hand, encodes the passing mode in a form of template parameter for each container wrapper.
+It makes sense because passing mode is known at compile time and cannot be changed throughout the life cycle of a container.

 LLU defines 3 classes representing passing policies: